-Our four-year undergraduate curriculum has been designed to prepare students to become future leaders so that they can serve the global society, challenge the present and enrich the future.
+Our four-year undergraduate curriculum has been designed to prepare students with abilities/attributes that will prepare graduates to become ‘preferred leaders’ for the professions, and responsible global citizens in the 21st century.
 The main features of our curriculum can be grouped into two categories:

 I. Preparing Students for Success in Their Chosen Professions

 All of our programmes are thoughtfully designed, meeting the needs of industries, the professions and the community, with an appropriate balance of theory and practice in the curriculum.
 Most of our academic programmes are accredited by relevant statutory or professional bodies, both local and overseas.

 Strengthened Language and Communications Component

 We aim to nurture our students to become effective communicators, both biliterate and trilingual (English and Chinese, including Putonghua).
 In addition to the English and Chinese language subjects in the core (General University Requirements) curriculum, extensive reading and writing components with adequate support from the teaching team are introduced to the general education programme and the discipline-specific curriculum.

 All PolyU full-time undergraduate students will complete a mandatory WIE component to gain real-life experience in the actual workplace before graduation.
 This will enable our students to deepen their understanding of industries and professions, to apply classroom learning in real-life situation, and to develop their workplace skills.

 Enrich Students' Experience with Industries and the Professions